RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 min/mean/max values.
 Maybe also analyze the stereo_width, dynamic_range...well, now we are getting into mastering territory...that's a bit beyond the scope of a sampler, but we are actually just talking about general metadata now.
 So...yeah - maybe we should define an sfz-like metadata format for audio files.
 That could be useful for the sampler but also in other contexts.
+Maybe .amd for "audio meta data" - not sure, if a certain CPU vendor would be happy with this choice, though... how about .adi (audio data info), .afi (audio file info), .adp (audio data properties)